-Recent years have seen bass in the headlines of mainstream media in the UK and the rest of Europe due to an alarming decline in the stocks of this species.
-This has led to Europe-wide measures being put in place to try to restore the breeding stock of this species and seen some unprecedented restrictions on anglers as well as some limits on commercial fishing.
-This article explores the impact which the changes in laws and legislation has had on angling and the other groups with an interesting in this species.
+Recent years have seen bass in the headlines of the mainstream media in the UK and the rest of Europe due to an alarming decline in the numbers of this species.
+This has led to Europe-wide measures being put in place to try to restore the breeding stock of bass and has seen some unprecedented restrictions on both anglers and the commercial fishing industry.
+This article explores the impact which the changes in laws and legislation has had on the angling community and the other groups with an interest in this species.

 Bass – A Species Which is Increasing in Demand

-In 2013 a stock assessment by the International Council for the Exploration of the Seas (ICES) – a powerful independent organisation which advises European governments on all matters relating to marine science – found that bass stocks were at their lowest for twenty years (1).
-This was hardly surprising as bass have been increasing in demand as a table fish for several years, with celebrity chefs increasingly using bass in their recipes (2), leading to a huge rise in catches and consumption.
-Having been ignored by both consumers and commercial fishermen for decades, bass has become a hugely important commercial fish in the 2000s.
-Between 2005 and 2008 sales of bass more than trebled in the UK (3).
-It should also be pointed out that bass have become an increasingly fashionable species for recreational anglers to catch.
-The sales of lures and fishing tackle specifically designed to catch bass has increased, and fishing magazines are giving an increasing amount of pages over to bass fishing.
+In 2013 a stock assessment by the International Council for the Exploration of the Seas (ICES) – a powerful independent organisation which advises the European Union on all matters relating to marine science – found that bass stocks were at their lowest for twenty years (1).
+This was hardly surprising as bass has gone from being ignored by both consumers and commercial fishermen to becoming a sought after species with celebrity chefs increasingly using bass in their recipes (2).
+This has led to a huge rise in catches and consumption of the species: between 2005 and 2008 sales of bass more than trebled in the UK (3).
+It should also be pointed out that bass has become an increasingly fashionable species for recreational anglers to catch.
+The sales of lures and fishing tackle specifically designed to catch bass have increased, and fishing magazines are giving an increasing amount of coverage to bass fishing.

-The rising demand for this species has had the effect of rising the price of bass and making it an increasingly attractive species for commercial fishermen to target, especially when the quotas of other highly commercial species such as cod and haddock had been reduced.
-A further bonus for fishermen switching to bass was that as a non-quota species there is little to no restrictions on how much bass could be caught (4).
-Inevitably this led to the significant decline in this species which made headlines after the ICES report in 2013.
-Indeed, ICES reported that levels of bass were at the risk of becoming so low that they would fall below the level where reproductive capacity became severely inhibited (5), in other words stocks were close to becoming so reduced that they might not be able to recover.
+The rising demand for this species has had the effect of rising the value of bass and making it an increasingly attractive species for commercial fishermen to target, especially when the quotas of other highly commercial species such as cod and haddock had been reduced.
+A further bonus for fishermen switching to bass was that as a non-quota species there was little to no restrictions on how much bass could be caught (4).
+Inevitably this led to the significant decline in the numbers of bass which eventually made headlines after the ICES report in 2013.
+Indeed, ICES reported that levels of bass were at the risk of becoming so low that they would fall below the level where reproductive capacity became severely inhibited (5).
+In other words, stocks were close to becoming reduced to such a low level that they might never recover.

 Action to Protect Bass

-The UK government was one of the most vocal in demanding action the European Commission (the executive branch of the European Union which carried out the day to day business of the EU) finally acted.
-Pair trawling for bass in the English Channel was banned for the breeding season in January to April 2015.
-Mostly carried out by French vessels, pair trawling is monumentally damaging involves dragging a vast net between two boats and specifically targeted bass as they gathered to spawn (6), effectively wiping out huge numbers of the breeding stock of bass.
+The UK government was one of the most vocal in demanding action and in late 2014 the European Commission (the executive branch of the European Union which carried out the day to day business of the EU) finally acted.
+Pair trawling for bass in the English Channel was banned during the breeding season from January to April 2015.
+Mostly carried out by French vessels, pair trawling is extremely damaging as it involves dragging a vast net between two boats and specifically targets bass as they gathered to spawn (6).
 It is also linked with a very high dolphin and porpoise bycatch (7).
-This measure was (eventually) brought in with the agreement of the United Kingdom, France, Belgium, the Netherlands and Ireland, but also saw another measure brought in alongside which limited anglers to retaining three bass per angler per day (8).
+The pair trawling ban was eventually implemented with the agreement of the United Kingdom, France, Belgium, the Netherlands and Ireland, but also saw another measure brought in alongside which limited anglers to retaining three bass per angler per day (8).
 This was due to their calculations that recreational angling for bass throughout Europe accounted for a quarter of the ‘impact’ on this species, and it was therefore justified and reasonable to restrict recreational anglers as well.
 Reaction within the recreational angling community across the UK was mixed, with some seeing it as a fair measure to ensure that bass stocks were restored, while others saw it as deeply unjust and setting a dangerous precedent for recreational angling.

 Bass in 2016: Catch and Release Only for Anglers, Gill Netter’s Quota Increased